 Upon successful completion of the course and the state examination, participants are credentialed as a Certified Nurse Aide (CNA) and a member of the Hawaii Nurse Aide Registry.

 Graduates of the Nurse Aide program are also eligible to enroll in the Nurse Aide II: Patient Care Technician (HLTH5120) Program.

 No high school diploma required. *Minimum 9th grade reading level required.
-Complete and turn in Nurse Aide Application Form, Non-credit Registration Form, Physical Examination Clearance Form, and current criminal abstract.
+Complete and turn in the Health Education Application Form, Non-credit Registration Form, Physical Examination Clearance Form, and current criminal abstract.

 Upon successful completion of this course participants will be able to: